altschuler/imgui-knobs/README.md

 This is a port/adaptation of [imgui-rs-knobs](https://github.com/DGriffin91/imgui-rs-knobs), for C++ with slightly changed API.

 ## Usage
-Include `imgui-knobs.cpp` and `imgui-knobs.h` in your project and include `imgui-knobs.h` in some source file, then:
+Add `imgui-knobs.cpp` and `imgui-knobs.h` to your project and include `imgui-knobs.h` in some source file, then:

 ```cpp
 static float value = 0;